KiboOst/php-devoloDHC/ExtendedLogs/README.md

 - showLog.html
 - Display is supported thanks to [jQuery](https://jquery.com/) and [plotly](https://plot.ly/), both linked on their CDN (nothing to install/download)

+DHCbatteries.json and DHCconsumptions.json are examples provided to test your setup.
+Of course you will need your own logs :wink:

 ## Get logs